MageHack/stockapp_magento/Readme.md

 # Stock App

 An iOS app that allows Magento administrators to update their product stock levels using a barcode and an iPhone.
+You can see an awesome (!) video of it in action at https://vimeo.com/50003370.

 ![image](http://dl.dropbox.com/u/192363/github/stockapp/ios_scan.png)
 ![image](http://dl.dropbox.com/u/192363/github/stockapp/ios_qty.png)